 The Foreign Earned Income Exclusion, or FEIE, is also known as Form 2555 by the IRS.
 This expat benefit allows you to avoid double taxation by excluding up to a certain amount of foreign earned income from your US taxes.
 In 2022, for the 2021 tax year, you can exclude up to $108,700 of foreign earned income.
-Make sure you convert your foreign currency to US dollars to see if you make under the limit (or MyExpatTaxes’ software can do the conversion for you!).
+Make sure you convert your foreign currency to US dollars to see if you make it under the limit (or MyExpatTaxes’ software can do the conversion for you!).

 Am I Eligible to Use FEIE?

 You can use the bona fide residence test OR physical presence test to determine whether you are eligible to use the Foreign Earned Income Exclusion.

 - Bona Fide Residence test: Were you a registered resident subject to local income taxes in your host country for at least a full calendar year?
 Then you can claim the FEIE for up to the maximum amount ($108,700).

 - Physical Presence Test: You will need to be outside of the US for 330 full days in a consecutive 12-month period, that begins or ends in the tax year.
 If yes, you qualify for the FEIE.
 Depending on your qualifying period, you may have to prorate the maximum FEIE amount you can take.